 Simone Parker teaches piano, violin and viola at her independent studio, Sparkling Keys and Strings, and joined the Austin Peay State University (APSU) department of music faculty as an adjunct instructor in 2012.
 Since Spring 2015, she offers group and individual sessions in the Alexander Technique.

-Since 2014, Simone Parker is a Nationally Certified Teacher of Music (NCTM), accredited through the Music Teachers National Association (MTNA).
-In 2010, she was awarded the Excellence of Teaching Award from the APSU-Community School of the Arts.
+In 2014, Simone Parker became a Nationally Certified Teacher of Music (NCTM), accredited through the Music Teachers National Association (MTNA) and in 2010, she was awarded the Excellence of Teaching Award from the APSU-Community School of the Arts.
 The award recognizes Simone Parker for her continuous and consistent dedication to realizing the very best from her students, teaching them that in music as in life, great endeavors bring great rewards.

 Listen to Simone Parker performing Images, deuxième série by Claude Debussy:

-Mrs. Parker currently is the principal pianist at the Paducah Symphony Orchestra and regularly accompanies and performs with students in her independent studio and APSU music students.
+Mrs. Parker currently is the principal pianist at the Paducah Symphony Orchestra and regularly accompanies and performs with students in her independent studio, other community studios, and APSU music students.
 In the past she has been a church pianist/accompanist and has been the music director for a local church.
 During the Summer, she presents various summer camps and has been actively involved with the APSU Piano and String Summer Camp and the CSA-Camp Granada.

 In spring 2011, Simone Parker founded the Grace Note Youth String Orchestra, now the Clarksville Youth String Orchestra, a community orchestra for string students in the Clarksville and surrounding areas.
 The orchestra provides students the opportunity to play and perform in an ensemble from early on in addition to individual instruction/group lessons.
 The ensemble is open to string students of all ages and is divided into three divisions:

 Overture: starting orchestra members/beginners,